 Day 7: Bhopal: Get up early and after breakfast embark on a full day sightseeing of Bhopal.
-Drive an hour or so to reach Sanchi, an ancient stupa made on a hillock.
-The stupa has been kept well for a long time.
-Stupa has great architecture and amazing intricate carvings on the stones.
+Drive an hour or so to reach Sanchi Stupa, an ancient stupa made on a hillock.
+The Stupa has been kept well for a long time.
+Sanchi Stupa has great architecture and amazing intricate carvings on the stones.

 Also visit Madhya Pradesh Tribal Museum, a museum which preserves valuable information about different aspects of various tribes of Madhya Pradesh.
 Right in front of the Tribal Museum is the State Museum.
 One should visit that as well.

 Towards the evening you can visit DB City Mall.
 Have a nice dinner in the evening.
 Overnight in Bhopal.